GDSR - Applying, guidelines and resources

 Is the rebate open to individual game developers?

-Yes, it is open to individual game developers – just as long as you meet the requirements as laid out in the GDSR Guidelines including the $250,000 minimum eligible expenditure threshold for the financial year
+Yes, it is open to individual game developers – just as long as you meet the requirements as laid out in the GDSR Guidelines, including a company number and the $250,000 minimum eligible expenditure threshold for the financial year.

 Are there any restrictions to the type of game genre that would qualify?